aiotmlwtf/00/nanobootstrap.md

 ---

 Jetson Nano cpu is ARMv8
-SD image is a Ubuntu 18.04 port, has native x64 support for ARM8 user space and kernel arch are aarch64 / arm64 (64-bit)
+SD image is an Ubuntu 18.04 LTS port, has native x64 support for ARM8 user space and kernel arch are aarch64 / arm64 (64-bit)

 prep